 Pacific Rocky Intertidal Monitoring: Trends and Synthesis

-The Southern California Coast region begins at Point Conception (Government Point), an important biogeographical transition area for rocky intertidal organisms, and extends to the Mexican border.
+The Southern California region begins at Point Conception (Government Point), an important biogeographical transition area for rocky intertidal organisms, and extends to the Mexican border.
 Much of the region occurs within the Southern California Bight, where the coast turns sharply inward to the east and receives protection from prevailing northwesterly winds and swells by the Channel Islands offshore.
 This results in relatively benign oceanographic conditions most of the time, though periodic southern storms can have a devastating impact on south facing stretches of the coast.
 A large gyre that exists within the bight creates sea surface temperatures that are warmer, on average, than coastal sections to the north and (to a certain extent) to the south.

 The threat of an oil spill from offshore tanker ships and onshore pipelines, production platforms, and terminal operations is high, though no major spills have occurred within the region for many years.
 Natural oil seeps are prominent features, especially at Point Conception (Government Point), Coal Oil Point, and Carpinteria.